Horizontal Cylindrical Tank Volume Calculator in Excel

 Things to Remember

-During the calculation of the volume of a cylinder or any other thing, it is a must to use constant units.
-You may have values in any kind of unit but you can convert the measurement units to a specific unit.
-So, to help you, I am sharing a Measurement Unit Converter worksheet for free.
-You can convert any units here.
+During the calculation of the volume of a cylinder or any other thing, you must use constant units.
+If you have values in any other kind of unit, you must convert the measurement units to the specific constant unit required.
+To assist you with this process, included in the downloadable sample workbook below is a free Measurement Unit Converter that can convert between different unit types.

 Measurement Unit Converter worksheet in Excel